Teaching Your Dog to ‘Leave’.

 .

-If your dog is really persistent, keep your hand out of his reach.
-Move away if necessary and ignore him.
+If your dog is really persistent, keep your hand out of reach.
+Move away if necessary and ignore any demands for the treat.
 Repeat the exercise again a few times.

-You will probably find that after just a few repetitions, your dog will learn that if he ignores the bland treat, he will get a much better reward for his efforts!
+You will probably find that after just a few repetitions, your dog will learn – if they ignore the bland treat, they will get a much better reward for their efforts!

-When he begins to look at you without going for the treat in your palm, reward him immediately with the tasty treat.
+When your dog begins to look at you without going for the treat in your palm, reward them immediately with the tasty treat.

 Eventually, you will be able to keep your palm open and your dog will leave the treat alone.
 Once you have got to this stage, you can now start putting the cue word in – in this case, ‘leave’ – but you can use any word you like.